eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/httpapi-protocol-bindings-websocket.md

 ## WebSocket features

-The WebSocket provides an alternative to the [HTTP API](httpapi-overview.html) in order to manage your Digital Twins.
+The WebSocket provides an alternative to the [HTTP API](httpapi-overview.html) in order to manage your digital twins.

 The benefits of the WebSocket compared to HTTP are multiple ones:

-* a single connection (socket like) is established and for commands to Digital Twins no further HTTP overhead (e.g. HTTP headers, HTTP connection establishment) is produced which means you can get more commands/seconds through the WebSocket compared to the HTTP endpoint
+* a single connection (socket like) is established and for commands to digital twins no further HTTP overhead (e.g. HTTP headers, HTTP connection establishment) is produced which means you can get more commands/seconds through the WebSocket compared to the HTTP endpoint
 * as the WebSocket is a duplex connection, [change notifications](basic-changenotifications.html) can be sent via the WebSocket for changes to entities done in Ditto
 * additionally, [messages](basic-messages.html) and [live commands/events](protocol-twinlive.html) can be exchanged
   (sending and receiving) via multiple connected WebSocket sessions

+Please keep in mind that every web WebSocket connection will receive all events and messages it is allowed to receive depending on the provided authentication.<br/>
+There is no round-robin dispatching for WebSockets using the same authentication.

+{% include warning.html content="This means that WebSockets are not meant to be used for scenarios where horizontal
+    scaling should be applied.
+    For those scenarios we suggest using the [Connectivity API](connectivity-overview.html)."
+%}

 ### Send commands and get responses